 The cost of a seminary education can be a barrier, and the admissions staff at United is committed to working with you to find ways to budget and manage debt throughout your time in school.
 There are a variety of financial aid options, including loans, grants and scholarships, to finance your education.
 At United, we are grateful to a donor base that recognizes the value of a seminary degree and contributes to the Scholarship Fund.
-The admissions staff can begin these conversations with you.
+The financial aid office can begin these conversations with you and help you learn your options.

-Please note that we have frozen the cost of tuition at 2013-14 rates.
+Please note we have frozen the cost of tuition at 2013-14 rates.

 Students who are U.S. citizens, permanent residents or eligible non-citizens are eligible for federal aid.
 Any student who is enrolled at least half-time in a degree program (M.Div.
 15 credits per academic year; M.A.
 12 credits per academic year) must complete the Free Application for Federal Student Aid (FAFSA), available after January 1 annually.
 Once the seminary determines the amount a student is eligible to borrow, the student must complete Loan Entrance Counseling and a Master Promissory Note (MPN) before a loan can be certified by the school.